seanclen/cs-499/README.md

 3. Access the application at [http://localhost:8080](http://localhost:8080)

 The Docker Compose orchestration will automatically start all required services including the application server and MongoDB database.

+## Hot-Reload Development

+The development environment includes hot-reloading capabilities to accelerate the development workflow.
+When changes are made to Java source files, the application is automatically recompiled and redeployed without requiring container restarts.

+This is achieved through:
+* Volume mounting of source directories
+* Spring Boot DevTools integration for automatic restart detection
+* Maven/Gradle watch tasks that monitor file changes
+* Dockerized build processes that preserve running container state

+Simply modify your Java files and the changes will be reflected in the running application within seconds, maintaining database connections and service state.